stg-annon/StashScripts/plugins/performerBodyCalculator/README.md

 ### Config
 rename `example_config.py` to `config.py`
-if you den't want specific tags you can comment them out in the config
+if you don't want specific tags you can comment them out in the config

+### Credits
+@badde57 @feederbox826 @melon-scientist